-Sandra Bruce, Deputy Inspector General
+Sandra Bruce, Acting Inspector General

 Prior to joining OIG, Bruce was the Assistant Inspector General for Inspections at the U.S. Department of Energy, a position she also held at the National Geospatial-Intelligence Agency from 2006 to 2009.
 From 1997 to 2006, Bruce was a leader with the U.S. Postal Service Office of Inspector General, directing its Law Enforcement and Postal Service Security unit and its Computer Assisted Audit Techniques unit.
 From 1986 to 1997, Bruce was with the U.S. Army Audit Agency, where she began her public service career as an auditor, rising to an Audit Supervisor and Associate Program Director.
 Bruce was also a Legislative Fellow for Senator Carl Levin.

-Deputy Inspector General Bruce has received numerous awards for her work, including a 2012 Council of the Inspectors General on Integrity and Efficiency Award for Excellence, Distinguished Achievement Awards, and Exceptional Performance Awards.
+Acting Inspector General Bruce has received numerous awards for her work, including a 2012 Council of the Inspectors General on Integrity and Efficiency Award for Excellence, Distinguished Achievement Awards, and Exceptional Performance Awards.
 Bruce has been active in the inspector general community and currently serves on the CIGIE Deputy Inspector General Committee, and previously served on the Intelligence Community Inspector General's Assistant Inspector General for Inspections Working Group.